Bike Lanes, On-Street Parking and Business: A Study of Danforth Avenue in Toronto’s Danforth Neighbourhood

 - The difference between the infrastructure merchants want for visitors, and what visitors say they want is substantial; merchants favour increased parking, but more parking was their customers’ lowest priority

-- Overall the majority of people surveyed (71%) preferred to see street use reallocated for widened sidewalks or a bike lane.
+- Overall the majority of visitors surveyed (71%) preferred to see street use reallocated for widened sidewalks or a bike lane.
 Support was only slightly higher for those who live in the area (72%) than those who don’t (69%).
-Looking at preference by mode of transportation, the highest support for change was found amongst people who take public transit to the Danforth (77%), followed by those who walk to the area (72%).
+Looking at preference by mode of transportation, the highest support for change was found amongst visitors who take public transit to the Danforth (77%), followed by those who walk to the area (72%).
 Interestingly, even the majority of drivers (59%) would prefer streetscape changes.